metabase/docs.metabase.github.io/paid-features.md

 # Pro and Enterprise features

-This page lists the features included in Metabase Pro and Enterprise Metabase.
+This page lists the features included in Metabase Pro and Enterprise.
 See [Pricing](/pricing/).

 {% for section in site.data.feature-comparison %}